mrmeizongo/Xpilot/README.md

 Work is in progress to include RUDD control

 During testing I used a GY-91 10DOF sensor for testing but an MPU9250 will work as it is the same 9DOF sensor on the GY-91.
-I did not use the barometer/altitude sensor output for this program(pull requests are welcome).
+I did not utilize the barometer/altitude sensor output for this program(pull requests are welcome).

 I utilized the MP9250 and Mahogany AHRS library by Jeff Rowberg so a big thank you to Jeff.
 [MPU9250-AHRS](https://github.com/jremington/MPU-9250-AHRS)

 ## Setup

-Connect GY-91 / MPU9250 to Arduino Nano as shown below
+Connect GY-91/MPU9250 to Arduino Nano as shown below

 | PIN | VALUE |
 | :-: | :---: |